 - I agree to treat as confidential all particular information or special knowledge (e.g., personal or sensitive information, information that is part of an investigation or grievance) regarding any student, employee, or volunteer learned while visiting or working in the School. - I understand that it is my permanent duty never to divulge information regarding student records except on an as-needed basis and then only to an authorized person.
-This includes observations made in the school, information overheard in the office or from employees or other volunteers, and information gleaned from student or employee records. - Even when discussing a student with those who are directly involved in the student's education, such as a teacher, Principal, or guidance counselor, I agree not to share otherwise confidential information with them unless it is necessary and relevant to the student's educational growth, safety, or well-being. - I understand that I may not share information about a student, even with community members who may be genuinely interested or involved in a student's welfare, such as, social workers, scout leaders, coaches, clergy, or nurses/physicians (except in the case of true medical emergencies) unless the Principal has given me permission to share such information. - I agree that, instead of discussing concerns, suggestions, or complaints regarding students or employees with other employees or volunteers, I will speak to a supervisor or an administrator, such as the Principal
+This includes observations made in the school, information overheard in the office or from employees or other volunteers, and information gleaned from student or employee records. - Even when discussing a student with those who are directly involved in the student's education, such as a teacher, administrator, or guidance counselor, I agree not to share otherwise confidential information with them unless it is necessary and relevant to the student's educational growth, safety, or well-being. - I understand that I may not share information about a student, even with community members who may be genuinely interested or involved in a student's welfare, such as, social workers, scout leaders, coaches, clergy, or nurses/physicians (except in the case of true medical emergencies) unless an administrator has given me permission to share such information. - I agree that, instead of discussing concerns, suggestions, or complaints regarding students or employees with other employees or volunteers, I will speak to an administrator.